Grate-Oracle-Lewot/GrateCrystal/README.md

 make noexp - Normal Johto starters, but Pokémon gain no experience from either battling or the Daycare.
 (Rare Candies and vitamins still work.)
 This is a particular type of challenge run, and since it was relatively straightforward to implement compared to something like a Nuzlocke, I figured I'd provide the option.

 make centre - Normal Johto starters, but you can no longer heal at Pokémon Centers, and all similar instances of free healing have been removed.
-This is a challenge run based on the US healthcare system, or lack thereof.
+This is another challenge run, although it's rendered somewhat moot by the PC healing a deposited Pokémon's HP and status.
+That's not something I can easily change, so you'll have to make it work.

 make little - Normal Johto starters, but the player can only acquire first-stage Pokémon (no single-stagers), and no Pokémon that the player owns will ever evolve.
 Computer trainers still use evolved and single-stage Pokémon as much as ever, so this is another kind of challenge run.
 You *can* obtain any Pokémon by trading with a normal copy of Grate Crystal, so do with that what you will.
 The Everstone also still works as an Eviolite; I chose to do this since some enemy trainers use it, and I didn't want to reconfigure their teams.